Omaha's Henry Doorly Zoo and Aquarium: Suzanne and Walter Scott Aquarium

 The Walter and Suzanne Scott Aquarium, a public aquarium, opened on April 1, 1995, at a cost of $16 million.
 The building has 71000 ft2 and contains a total of 1200000 USgal of water.
 The exhibit was first renovated in 2011, and opened again on April 5, 2012.
 It is one of the largest in-zoo aquariums in the world.

 It features displays of aquatic habitats from polar regions, temperate oceans, the flooded Amazon rainforest, and coral reefs.
 The 450000 USgal shark tank features a 70 ft shark tunnel at the bottom of the 17 ft-deep tank.

 This tank features sharks, stingrays, sea turtles, and coral reef fish.
 An additional 450000 USgal is attached to the public portion and institutes a holding and quarantine tank.
-Other tanks include multiple species of jellyfish, a Giant pacific octopus and open-ocean schooling fish.
+Other tanks include multiple species of jellyfish, a Giant pacific octopus, bonnet sharks, and open-ocean schooling fish.
 Another addition is a touch tank which allows visitors to feel the textures of various starfish, shells, and possibly a chain catshark or one of its empty eggs.
-The only freshwater display is of the Amazon rainforest that includes fish, invertebrates, turtles, and a toucan.
+The few freshwater displays featured include one of the Amazon rainforest, including fish, invertebrates, turtles, and a toucan; and one containing freshwater bee shrimp (Caridina sp.).

 The aquarium features aquatic animals from around the world, including: